The inter-dependent and inter-connected model of world trade has been the global economy’s growth engine since the end of the second world war.

 Europe, the birthplace of the first industrial revolution has a thriving manufacturing sector and offers many advantages as a regional manufacturing destination.

-Geopolitically the European Union (EU), is a collaborative of 27 nations, and makes up one of the largest markets in the world with almost 450 million consumers.
-Within the EU single market goods, services and people can flow freely and as the world's largest trading block the EU is ideally positioned to negotiate favorable trade agreements with the rest of the world.
+Geopolitically the European Union (EU), is a collaborative of 28 countries and makes up one of the largest markets in the world with over half a billion potential consumers.
+Within the EU, single market goods, services, and people can flow freely, and as the world’s largest trading block, the EU is ideally positioned to negotiate favorable trade agreements with the rest of the world.

 Longstanding members such as France, Germany, Italy and The Netherlands with well-established industrial infrastructures and attractive markets are keen to stake their claim on emerging growth opportunities like 5G, electric and autonomous vehicles and renewable energy.